 In the Athens Area School District, screening data from a variety of sources will be reviewed annually.
 This systematic screening fulfills the district's obligation to conduct child find activities for students who may need instruction not ordinarily provided in the general education curriculum.
 The review considers information about academic and cognitive abilities collected on all students at a given grade level.
 In the fall of each year, after receiving the results of the state assessments, the district will conduct a review of the screening information for students in each building.
 When the majority of a student's data fall within a range expected for students who may need gifted education, the student will be referred by the district for further individualized screening.
-When the district's screening process indicates that student has potential consistent with the definition of mentally gifted or a performance level which notably exceeds that of other students in the regular education classroom, the district will make a referral for a Gifted Multidisciplinary Evaluation (GMDE).
-Data available at each grade level will vary, however may include the following: TeraNovaDynamic Indicators of Basic Early Literacy Skills (DIBELS)Pennsylvania System of School Assessment (PSSA)Curriculum Based Assessments (CBA)Grades
+When the district's screening process indicates that a student has potential consistent with the definition of mentally gifted or a performance level that notably exceeds that of other students in the regular education classroom, the district will make a referral for a Gifted Multidisciplinary Evaluation (GMDE).
+Data available at each grade level will vary, however, may include the following: Acadience (DIBELS), Pennsylvania System of School Assessment (PSSA), Curriculum Based Assessments (CBA), grades, STAR, and Keystone Exams.
+When a teacher makes a referral for a GMDE, parents may be asked to consent to a screening of their child's ability involving the individual administration of the Kaufman Brief Intelligence Test - 2nd Edition (K-BIT - 2).
+With signed consent to screen, any student receiving a Full Scale IQ score of 120 or higher on the K-BIT will be referred on for a comprehensive evaluation.
+The district MUST receive the parent's signed consent (to screen using the K-BIT or to complete a comprehensive evaluation) in order to continue with the evaluation process.
+If requesting consent to complete a comprehensive evaluation, parents will also be asked to provide information that will be considered and included in the evaluation process.